evollu/react-native-fcm/README.md

 search for `compile "com.google.android.gms` in android and see who specifies specific version.
 Resolve conflict by loosing their version or specify a version resolve in gradle.

 #### How do I tell if user clicks the notification banner?
 Check open from tray flag in notification.
 It will be either 0 or 1 for iOS and undefined or 1 for android.
-I decide for iOS base on [this](http://stackoverflow.com/questions/20569201/remote-notification-method-called-twice), and for android I set it if notification is triggered by intent change.
+I decide for iOS based on [this](http://stackoverflow.com/questions/20569201/remote-notification-method-called-twice), and for android I set it if notification is triggered by intent change.

 #### Android notification doesn't vibrate/show head-up display etc
 All available features are [here](https://firebase.google.com/docs/cloud-messaging/http-server-ref#notification-payload-support).
 FCM may add more support in the future but there is no timeline.
 If you need these features now, send notification with `data` only and creating notification locally is the only way.